Firestorm980/Hijax/README.md

 *Note: iOS was tested in simulator.

 #### Version History ####

+##### 0.6.6
+- Fix analytics to work with more than just 'ga'.
+- Added option to specify a custom Google Analytics function name.

 ##### 0.6.4
 - Fix a bug with links that are `<a href="#">` from causing a reload of the same page.